 Local Housing Allowance rules

-Local Housing Allowance affects Housing Benefit claimants in the deregulated private sector if:
+Local Housing Allowance affects Housing Benefit claimants in the deregulated private sector, it does not affect Council tenants or Housing Association tenants.

 Local Housing Allowance calculation